Daysam26/HR-Data/README.md

 - Department with highest attrition
 - Sum of attrition by male
 - Sum of attrition by department

 ### Exploratory Data Analysis
 ---
-The EDA involves in these Data Analysis are;
-1. What is total number of employee in the company
-2. How many people left the organization (attrition)
-3. What is the rate of attrition
-4. What is the attrition rate of sales executive
-5. The number of married male who have left the organization
-6. Total number of male by attrition
-7. How many male attrition do we have who have technical degree
-8. What is the number of count employee  by their age group

-### Exploratory Data Analysis
----